-This page was last updated on the 25th of July, 2015 by Patrick Carpen.
+This page was first published on the 25th of July, 2015 and last updated on the 2nd of May, 2017 by Patrick Carpen.

 Often in life, getting people to see things from our perspective is critical to success.
 Sometimes, it is the only way forward.
 The fact remains that two people often look at the same thing and see two completely different things.
 This is because all people are different: unique in their own special ways.